lambdaclass/concrete/ROADMAP.md

    combinator-built — same parser, smaller boundary, one diff that tells the whole story.

-   Slice 3 (proof economics, the EverParse shape): prove the seven combinators + fold once in Lean; parsers built from them inherit memory-safety and non-malleability obligations instead of re-proving per parser.
-The slice-3 proof target is a DNS message parser: compression pointers (cycle-prone backward offsets) are the one loop shape the seven combinators do not cover, so "cannot loop more than N times the input length" must account for pointer-chasing, not just index loops — the forcing case that makes `complexity_guarded` (R-0244) honest.
-Honesty boundary, stated in advance: claims hold for parsers BUILT FROM the combinator core; Concrete is a general language and nothing stops hand-rolled pointer arithmetic outside the discipline.
-Never claim "Concrete parsers are safe."
+   Proof handoff, deliberately outside this early task: R-0170 proves the seven combinators + fold once after operational auto-discharge has an exact semantic foundation, so parsers built from them can inherit memory-safety/non-malleability obligations instead of accumulating hand-written bridge theorems.
+R-0244 owns the DNS message parser and its compression-pointer bound: cycle-prone backward offsets must show “cannot loop more than N times the input length,” not merely reuse an index-loop argument.
+Claims apply only to parsers built from the combinator core;
+   Concrete remains a general language and nothing stops hand-rolled pointer arithmetic outside that discipline.
+Never claim “Concrete parsers are safe.”

-   Composes with: R-0244 (bounded repeat exposes its symbolic iteration bound as `complexity_guarded` — "cannot loop more than N times the input length" is the combinator's contract), R-0443 (a combinator-built parser is the first real customer for whole-program authority certificates), R-0442 (proof links must survive extraction).
-DSL generation proper (EverParse-style spec→source) stays research-gated in R-0406 until the combinator proofs exist.
+   Composes with: R-0244 (bounded repeat exposes its symbolic iteration bound as `complexity_guarded`), R-0443 (a combinator-built parser is the first real customer for whole-program authority certificates), and R-0442 (proof links survive extraction).
+DSL generation proper (EverParse-style spec→source) stays research-gated in R-0406 until the R-0170 combinator proof leg exists.

-   Immediate handoff: the numeric, PNG, and ELF ports are the first forcing corpus for R-0445's source-level resource certificate.
-They must expose bounded repetition and allocation facts through the shared schema rather than grow parser-private cost annotations.
+   Immediate handoff after slice 2: the numeric, PNG, and ELF ports are the first forcing corpus for R-0445's source-level resource certificate.
+The task is complete at that handoff; do not hold the early resource report behind R-0170/R-0244 proof work.
+The ports must expose bounded repetition and allocation facts through the shared schema rather than grow parser-private cost annotations.

 ### Task R-0445